awilmes/awilmes-pysftp/README.md

 | Table | Key | Description | Data Type | Example |
 | :-----: | :----- | :------------------------ | :------ | --------------------------: |
 | Client | log | Path to log file. | String | `"C:\\path\\source\\logs\\log"`[^4] |
-[^4]: Path cannot be a directory.
-The script will automatically append the current date and the .log extension to each log file.
 | Client | source | Path to source directory. | String | `"C:\\path\\source\\"` |
 | Client | archive | Path to archive directory. | String | `"C:\\path\\source\\archive\\"` |
 | Client | key | Path to private key file. | String | `"C:\\keys\\privateKey.pem"`[^5] |
-[^5]: This project utilizes Paramiko to create an RSA key object from a private key file (.pem).
-See [Paramiko documention on key handling](https://docs.paramiko.org/en/stable/api/keys.html) for more information.
 | Client | pattern | Name of the target file. | String | `"Filename"` |
 | Client | extension | Extension of the target file. | String | `".csv"` |
 | Server | host | Hostname of the server. | String | `"ftp.test.net"` |